José Patricio Guggiari: Presidency

+Meanwhile, the incipient left was also active, as can be seen by the manifesto of the "Nuevo Ideario Nacional", and the occupation of Encarnación.

 23 October massacre

-In March of that year, a "military uprising" was conjured up, awarded to the then mayor Rafael Franco.
+In March 1931, a "military uprising" was conjured up, awarded to the then mayor Rafael Franco.
 The tragic event that occurred on October 23, left a deep scar not only in the judgment of his government but in the sensitivity of his own person.
 The protest had originated because President Guggiari decided to keep his movements in the Chaco in secret because it was dangerous to share them with the press because he could alert the adversary, who at the time was Bolivia.

 The University Students Center, led by Agustín Ávila, called for a march on the eve, on October 22, 1931, from the Plaza Uruguaya.
 From there they left for the Palace to demonstrate before the President of the Republic, Dr. José Patricio Guggiari.
 When they did not find the President, they continued to walk down the streets, without being stopped by the police, and they arrived to his home.
 Speeches were made and the house was stoned, already in a mob situation.
 Previously, they had been harangued by then-Major Rafael Franco.
 The students were, in the end, abruptly dispersed by the police.

 The next day, students from the National College and the Normal School were invited to a new demonstration to protest the hostility shown by the police force on the eve.
 The column of students went through the newsrooms, threw stones at the premises of El Liberal and arrived at the Government Palace, where the President of the Republic was.
 The mood went on and the crowd ran over the protective police cordon of the Palace, heading to the staircase that led to the presidential office.
 The situation went out of control and a burst of machine gun left the guard of the Palace and generated mournful scenes.
 President Guggiari appeared on the balcony, ordering a cease-fire.

 Then, refugee in the Military School, he delegated the presidential command in González Navero and asked the National Congress for his political judgment.

 It was the first case of impeachment brought to term in the history of the country.

-Those serious events occurred, occasion in which the quota of energy was in charge of the Cnel.
-Arturo Bray, according to his own memories, Dr. Guggiari requested his trial by Congress, transferring from that date and until January 17, 1932, the first magistracy to the vice president, who was Mr. Emiliano González Navero.
+Those serious events occurred, occasion in which the quota of energy was in charge of colonel Arturo Bray, according to his own memories, Dr. Guggiari requested his trial by Congress, transferring from that date and until January 17, 1932, the first magistracy to the vice president, who was Mr. Emiliano González Navero.
 The parliament, acquitted him of guilt and punishment.
 With this he became the first Latin American president to be subjected to a political trial and acquitted of charges.

 There is a theory that says that the Paraguayan Communist Party was behind the riots.